iamabhay25/abhay_macropad/FIRMWARE/FIRMWARE.md

 ### OLED

-* Updates are timed to avoid unnecessary refreshes
+* Frame updates are timed to avoid unnecessary refresh
 * Animation states control rendering frequency

 ### LEDs

-* LED state is managed through a controlled update cycle
+* LED animation runs inside the keyboard scan loop
-* Prevents inconsistent LED output across keys
+* No blocking delays are used during updates

 ---